tenzir/tenzir/web/blog/zeek-and-ye-shall-pipe/index.md

 - `LogAscii::output_to_stdout=T` redirects the log output to stdout.
 - `JSONStreaming::disable_default_logs=T` disables the default TSV logs.
-  Withouth this option, Zeek will print *both* TSV and NDJSON to stdout.
+  Without this option, Zeek will print *both* TSV and NDJSON to stdout.
 - `JSONStreaming::enable_log_rotation=F` disables log rotation.
 This is needed because the option `output_to_stdout=T` sets the internal filenames to `/dev/stdout`, which Zeek then tries to rotate away.
 Better not.